RCA'S SUSTAINING CORPORATE SPONSORS

 - IEEE Try Engineering Summer Camp.
 This is held at 3 universities on the east and west coasts and in the midwest.
 Click HERE for more information.

-- NEW!
-Animated film on Miss Lilian Todd This animated film, aimed at girls, highlights the early life of a woman who was also instrumental in the formation of RCA (click HERE for her place in RCA’s history).
+- Animated film on Miss Lilian Todd This animated film, aimed at girls, highlights the early life of a woman who was also instrumental in the formation of RCA (click HERE for her place in RCA’s history).
 Lilian Todd was very interested in aviation at an early age, despite numerous setbacks because of her gender.
 In November of 1909 in a contest on Long Island N.Y. she flew an aircraft which she designed and built herself!
 The film will have special appeal to young girls who are have encountered difficulties in pursuing their scientific interests.